swiftlang/swift-evolution/proposals/NNNN-inline-array-hashable.md

 Ok, fine:

 - These conformances implement elementwise equality, not identity.
-- The element hashes are mixed in index order.
+- Every element of the InlineArray is included in the hash.
 - Equality is permitted but not required to early-out (i.e. the implementation does not guarantee that `InlineArray.==` is constant time, nor does it guarantee not to access any elements after the first mismatch).

+Both operations have O(n) complexity.

 ## Source compatibility